cgat-developers/ruffus/doc/design.rst

 Deficiencies of `make` / `gmake`
 ******************************************************

-    However, make and `GNU make <http://www.gnu.org/software/make/>`_ use a specialised (domain-specific) language, which has is been much criticised because of poor support for modern programming languages features, such as variable scope, pattern matching, debugging.
+    However, make and `GNU make <http://www.gnu.org/software/make/>`_ use a much criticised specialised (domain-specific) language.
+The make language has poor support for modern programming languages features such as variable scope, pattern matching, debugging.
     Make scripts require large amounts of often obscure shell scripting and makefiles can quickly become unmaintainable.